meganz/sdk/examples/android/ExampleApp_AS/README.md

 ```
 * Configure the variable `NDK_ROOT` to point to your Android NDK installation path at `app/src/main/jni/Makefile`.
 * Open the project with Android Studio, let it build the project and hit _*Run*_

+### Notes

+To compile the MEGA SDK (required for this example), the building scripts consider that the Android example is located inside the SDK folder: `<sdk>/examples/android/ExampleApp_AS`.
+In case you want to copy the example to a different path of your choice, you need to place a copy of the SDK in the folder `<your_path>/ExampleApp_AS/app/src/main/jni/mega` (or you can clone the repository, so you can keep the SDK up to date).